We buy to keep.

 - 02No synthetic roll-up

 We do not consolidate acquired firms under a single platform brand to dress them up for resale.
-Integration only ever happens where it removes operational friction.
+Integration happens only where it removes operational friction.

 - 03No five-year exit plan

-We do not run a clock.
-The path to ownership change is governance — not a fund timetable.
+We don't run a clock.
+The path to ownership change is governance, not a fund timetable.